 Members will recall that the Council Tax policy approved within the 2019/20 budget was that for 2020/21, the previous policy would continue.
 The Council would therefore increase Council Tax by 2% for the Adult Social Care Precept (ASCP) and 1.99% for general purposes; an overall increase of 3.99%.
-The capping criteria for 2020/21 as advised at above would permit this approach however, mindful of the financial position of the Authority but also the impact of a further increase in Council Tax on the citizens of Oldham, a revision to Council Tax policy is therefore proposed.
+The referendum limits for 2020/21 as advised above would permit this approach.
+However, mindful of the financial position of the Authority but also the impact of a further increase in Council Tax on the citizens of Oldham, a revision to Council Tax policy is therefore proposed.
 Whilst the 2% increase in relation to the ASCP will continue, Council Tax for general purposes will increase by 0.99% rather than 1.99%.
 In overall terms the Oldham Council Tax will increase by 2.99%.
-This is of course subject to confirmation at Budget Council on 26 February 2020.

-The Government proposes not to set Council Tax referendum principles for Mayoral Combined Authorities in 2020/21 but has set referendum principles for Police and Crime Commissioners (including the GM Mayor).
-These were provided alongside the Police Funding Settlement on 22 January 2020 and the Government has given Police and Crime Commissioners the flexibility to increase funding by setting the Council Tax referendum limit to £10 for a Band D property.
+The Government has not proposed Council Tax referendum principles for Mayoral Combined Authorities in 2020/21 but has set referendum principles for Police and Crime Commissioners (including the GM Mayor).
+These were provided alongside the Police Funding Settlement on 22 January 2020 and the Government has given Police and Crime

+Commissioners the flexibility to increase funding by setting the Council Tax referendum limit to £10 for a Band D property.

-An increase of £14 is being proposed by the Mayor for the Mayoral General Precept (which includes Fire and Rescue Services) and an increase of £10 is being proposed for the GM Police and Crime Commissioner precept.
-An increase of up to £24 is being consulted upon.
+An increase of £14 has been approved by the Greater Manchester Combined Authority (GMCA) for the Mayoral General Precept (which includes Fire and Rescue Services) and the Mayor has approved an increase of £10 for the GM Police and Crime Commissioner precept.

-The starting point for preparing the 2020/21 revenue budget estimates is the Month 8 2019/20 revenue budget forecast outturn position presented elsewhere on the agenda and summarised in Section 8.
-It highlights a current adverse projected variance for 2019/20 of \pounds 1.367m but advises that it is expected that at the year end at least a balanced position will be achieved.
+The starting point for preparing the 2020/21 revenue budget estimates is the Month 8 2019/20 revenue budget forecast outturn position which was approved by Cabinet on 10 February 2020 and is summarised in Section 8.
+It highlights a current adverse projected variance for 2019/20 of £1.367m but advises that it is expected that at the year end at least a balanced position will be achieved.